 Wire the funds to Escrow or send a check to the agreed-on Escrow Company (if you're not sure where to send it, ask me).
-Your contract most likely requires you to send this in within three days of receiving the fully executed contract.
-See Also: How Much Will I Pay for a Good Faith Deposit?
+Your contract most likely requires the funds to be at Escrow within three days of receiving the fully executed contract.

 Order a wood-destroying pest inspection (and review the report).
 Again, not required by law (and the seller has probably already ordered one - be sure to review a copy of the seller's termite report), BUT I recommend that you hire your own inspector just to be on the safe side.

 (5) Review Disclosures